 Perspective

-As another example, Chris appears to prefer minimizing outsourcing, but this didn’t stop him from documenting the opinions of those who were strongly for outsourcing to virtual assistants and hiring employees.
+As another example, Chris appears to prefer minimizing outsourcing, but this didn’t stop him from documenting the opinions of those who were strongly for outsourcing to virtual assistants and hiring employees (ala Tim Ferriss’ The 4-Hour Work Week).
 I really like the unbiased approach.
-I’m never a big fan of authors that say “this is how I do it, this is the right way, do it this way.”
-I can appreciate someone having a limited perspective, but Chris intentionally broadened his perspective to bring a superior product to market.
+I’m never a big fan of authors who say “this is how I do it, this is the right way, do it this way.”
+I can appreciate someone having a limited perspective, but Chris intentionally broadened his perspective to bring a superior book to market.

 Wide Scope

 I also liked, in many ways, the wide scope that was brought to this project.
-You had entrepreneurs in manufacturing to entrepreneurs in web applications.
-You had a gentleman from India creating spreadsheets to a Tuk Tuk driver in Thailand.
+It covers entrepreneurs in manufacturing to entrepreneurs in web applications.
+You had a gentleman from India creating spreadsheets to a Tuk Tuk (Auto Rickshaw) driver in Thailand.

 In addition to the wide scope of entrepreneurs, the book covers product launches all the way to whether the business should grow once it is successful.
 This was a very welcome variety to read.